 Hello, my name is Chris Sundita.
 In May of 2015, I graduated with my M.A. in Linguistics from the Department of Linguistics at Cornell University in Ithaca, New York.

-I currently am seeking job opportunities as a project manager in the technology field, particularly in speech and language technology.
-Currently, I am a freelance consultant with Appen.
+Currently, I work at Yahoo! in Sunnyvale, California as a Search Quality Analyst in their Search Editorial division.
+I am also a freelance consultant with Appen.
 To view my LinkedIn Profile, please click here.

 EDUCATIONPrior to Cornell, I earned a B.A. with departmental honors in Linguistics from the University of Washington in Seattle in December 2011.
 My undergraduate honors thesis, under the supervision of Professor Edith Aldridge, was The Development of Tagalog -um-.
 I presented my thesis at UW's Undergraduate Linguistics Colloquium on June 1, 2012.